Galactic647/GI-3DMigoto-Tools/Hash Fixer/README.md

 You can add these hashes yourself by looking at the warning messages.

 After you got all the hashes that persist, add them to `common_hash.txt` and run the tool again.

+## Problems

+For now the tool will skip mods that have multiple textures or in other words, merged mods.

+If you have more than one merged mods like these then it is possible that you will still get the hash warnings.